OpenNews/srccon-lead/participation.md

 * **$375:** This tier is for people from medium-sized news organizations of 51-250 employees, nonprofits with budgets $750,000-$2 million, and other similar-sized organizations.
 * **$695:** This ticket tier reflects very nearly the actual cost for each attendee of SRCCON:LEAD and is for people from large news organizations with more than 250 employees, nonprofits with budgets over $2 million, and other organizations that provide full professional-development budgets for employees.

-These tiers operate entirely on an honor system—we don't review who pays what and won't followup with any questions.
-We want you to pick the price that enbales you to attend (or allows your organization to afford to send you).
-If you have any questions for us, you can certainly [reach out](mailto:srccon@opennews.org).
+Here's the most important thing to know about these ticket prices: _We want you to choose the one that makes sure you can be at SRCCON:LEAD_.
+We don't review who pays what, and we won't follow up with any questions.
+If you work for an organization where budgets have already been set or there's not additional travel support available to you, _choose a lower price_ and join us in Philly.

-On the registration form, you'll have the chance to select the tier that best reflects your situation, with the descriptions as guidelines, not requirements.
-This system is not meant to imply people should feel obligated to pay a higher price.
-It’s our attempt at responding to community feedback encouraging us to find ways to share event costs.
+We based these tiers on community feedback encouraging us to find ways to share event costs.
+At SRCCON 2019, they were a huge part of what made it possible to organize an event with scholarships, free childcare, live transcription, two lunches, dinner, and ample snacks and drinks, and the support of a skilled event team in preparing sessions and constructing a schedule that lets attendees focus on learning and talking together.

-We tried out these tiers for the first time at SRCCON 2019 this year and found that they were a huge part of what made it possible to organize an event with scholarships, free childcare, live transcription, two lunches, dinner, and ample snacks and drinks, and the support of a skilled event team in preparing sessions and constructing a schedule that lets attendees focus on learning and talking together.
+If you have any questions at all about ticket pricing, [please reach out](mailto:srccon@opennews.org).

 ## Facilitating sessions